EDiasAlberto/EDiasAlberto/README.md

 - Peer-to-Peer means of hosting websites, with UDP holepunching
 - Home server with high availability to self-host some services and websites
 - Learning offensive cyber security through HackTheBox
+- Entity simulation application, with rust backend and python front-end

 ##### Thanks for reading!
 Feel free to browse through my repositories (more coming soon)